 The United States Army is one of the most respected and disciplined branches of the military.
 As such, it is important for members of the Army to maintain a high level of physical and mental health.
 To help ensure this, the Army tests all personnel for the presence of certain drugs, including illegal substances.
 In this article, we will take a look at the types of drugs the Army tests for, as well as why this testing is important.

-What Drugs Does the Army Test for?
+- What Types of Drugs Do the Army Test for?

 What Types of Drugs Do the Army Test for?